(1) Sampling Error

 Students in lecture hall, responding to poll are the sample

-When we take the average rent budget for the sample (people taking poll in class today)…
+When we take the average hours worked for the sample (people taking poll in class today)…

-and use it as our estimate of the average rent budget of the population (all students registered in this course)…
+and use it as our estimate of the average hours worked of the population (all students registered in this course)…

 we are making an inference.